pau-dim/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide_for_rhel.md

   If the member class and member code are correctly entered, the system displays the Security Server owner’s name as registered in the X-Road center.

-* Security Server code (**reference data: 2.4**), which is chosen by the Security Server administrator and which has to be unique across all the Security Servers belonging to the same X-Road member.
+* Security server code (**reference data: 2.4**), which is chosen by the Security Server administrator and which has to be unique across all the Security Servers belonging to the same X-Road member.
 * Software token’s PIN (**reference data: 2.5**).
 The PIN will be used to protect the keys stored in the software token.
 The PIN must be stored in a secure place, because it will be no longer possible to use or recover the private keys in the token once the PIN has been lost.

 ### 3.4 Configuring Configuration Backup Encryption

 It is possible to automatically encrypt Security Server configuration backups.
-Security Server uses The GNU Privacy Guard (https://www.gnupg.org) for backup encryption and verification.
+Security server uses The GNU Privacy Guard (https://www.gnupg.org) for backup encryption and verification.
 Backups are always signed, but backup encryption is initially turned off.
 To turn encryption on, please override the default configuration in the file `/etc/xroad/conf.d/local.ini`, in the `[proxy]` section (add or edit this section).